Finnish Defence Intelligence Agency: 1939–1944

 As the Winter War began in 1939, Hallamaa and the SIGINT assets under his command were reorganized as the Signals Intelligence Office (Viestitiedustelutoimisto).
 The Signals Intelligence Office was able to intercept Soviet messages and inform Colonel Hjalmar Siilasvuo of Red Army movements during the Battle of Suomussalmi.
 With the intelligence, Colonel Siilasvuo had the initiative and could pocket and destroy the Soviet 44th Rifle Division at the Battle of Raate Road.
 The division had been en route to support the encircled 163rd Rifle Division. the Finns intercepted messages guiding the encircled Soviet troops how to light up signal fires for air supply pilots to recognize during night-time.
 The Finns lit similar fires and some of the Soviet supplies were received by the Finns.
 Over 20,000 Soviet troops were killed and military hardware in dire need, such as 43 tanks and 71 field guns, was captured.
 The victory by the Finnish Army against superior forces is cited as one of the most significant battles of the Winter War.

 During the Interim Peace in 1940, Hallamaa traded broken Soviet ciphers with other states to fund Finnish signals intelligence operations—for example to the Swedes in exchange for RCA transmitters.
 Hallamaa was promoted to lieutenant colonel and appointed the commander of Defence Command's Radio Battalion (Radiopataljoona) in October 1941 during the early months of the Continuation War.
 Finnish radio intelligence had grown from 75 persons during the Winter War to approximately 1,000 soldiers.
 Reportedly, they were able to decrypt 80 percent of Soviet messages on the Finnish front.
 Collaboration and exchange of Soviet ciphers with Japan bore fruit when the Soviets switched their western front ciphers in late 1941 with the eastern ciphers used in Vladivostok—immediately decryptable due to the exchange.
 In 1942, Finnish intelligence cracked telegrams of the Allied convoys PQ 17 and PQ 18 heading to Arkhangelsk, Soviet Union and supplied the information to Abwehr, German military intelligence.
+Germans subsequently attacked both convoys.